-... as we actually saw it.

-Interesting to remember Venice, once a proud nation, was the greatest maritime power in the world.
-Now a drowsy city.
+thats Mc Neill riding the keel ! . . . as we actually saw it.
+JULY 9 - Venice as a Philco artist thought Interesting to remember Venice, once a proud nation, was the greatest maritime power in the world.
+Now a drowsy city. we would see it . . .